curtiszimmerman/linux.wifatch/README.md

 * The passwords/secret keys are missing!

   Well, we hope they are missing.
-This release is for releasing the code, not to make it easy to hack others.
+This release is for releasing the code, not to make it easy to hack others, or to actually run it.

 * Where is the infection code?